Rhopilema verrilli

-Rhopilema verrilli, or mushroom cap jellyfish, is a species of jellyfish in the family Rhizostomatidae.
+Rhopilema verrilli, the mushroom cap jellyfish, is a species of jellyfish in the family Rhizostomatidae.
 They are cnidarian invertebrates distinguished by their mushroom-shaped medusae.
 The species does not have any tentacles; however, they still have stinging cells, called nematocysts, within their bells, which can produce mild stings to humans.

 Taxonomy

 "Mushroom cap jellyfish" and "sea mushroom jellyfish" are common names for the rare Rhopilema verrili.
 Their common name refers to the shape of the medusa, which resembles a mushroom cap.
 Rhopilema verrilli, originally Nectopilema verrilli, was named by Fewkes (1887) after a specimen found in the New Haven Harbor of Connecticut.

 The mushroom jellyfish is often confused with the cannonball jellyfish.
 Both species lack tentacles, but the R. verrilli has finger-shaped arms, while the S. meleagris does not.
 The mushroom jellyfish is also much flatter, softer, and larger as it can be up to 51 cm or 20 inches in diameter.
 Conversely, the cannonball jellyfish is more roundish and has a slightly rougher umbrella that is brownish on the edge and grows up to 25 cm or 10 inches in diameter.